3mdeb/verified-boot/measured_boot.md

-Sealing an object with an unseal policy so that a set of PCRs has to have defined values (PolicyPCR) can be used to make sure a secret is only revealed if the platform is in an expected state, that is no untrusted code was executed up to a given point.
+Sealing an object with an unseal policy so that a set of PCRs has to have defined values (PolicyPCR) can be used to make sure a secret is only revealed if the platform is in an expected state, that is no unexpected code was executed up to a given point.
 Sealing a piece of data crucial for the boot process, like the disk password, can prevent the platform from booting and potentially exposing sensitive data when the platform is not in a trusted